GearSL/GearSL/README.md

 Java Developer
 --------------

+I am looking for an internship or a job for a Java developer vacancy.
+Convenient remote work format.
+The current goal is to catch up with hard skills and switch tech stack.

 * 🌍  I'm based in Kostanay
 * 🚀  I'm currently working on [Technical Support App](http://github.com/GearSL/TechnicalSupportApp) for my current job
 * 🧠  I'm learning Java and Spring framework